vmagnin/fundamental_constants/README.md

 You can create your own short module with a `use CODATA_constants` statement and put into it your renamed favourite constants, accordingly to what you generally need in your scientific field.

 Note also that the names of some constants may vary each time CODATA releases new recommended values.

-# Warning

-Be careful, don't use for production.
-For the moment the integrity of the data in the Fortran module has not been verified.

-**The Python script also generates a Fortran test program which prints the two first columns, with the same formatting as in the CODATA NIST file.** The `meld` diff tool can be used to compare that txt file with the NIST file, in order to validate the Fortran module.
-The Fortran module seems correct, but there is still a few printing errors in the txt file.

 # References